MisterY/it-knowledge-base-site/technologies/python/gui.md

 ## Kivy

+The apps can be packaged in APK or run with a Kivy Launcher.

+### Android / WebView

 Available for Android via [Python-for-Android](https://github.com/kivy/python-for-android) project.
 See [docs](https://python-for-android.readthedocs.io/en/latest/quickstart/).
 Also offers an option to run a web view for a web application.

-The apps can be packaged in APK or run with a Kivy Launcher.

 ## QT